uktrade/data-hub-frontend/README.md

     If using the mock-sso instance specified in `docker-compose.yml`, you will also need to specify the `MOCK_SSO_USERNAME` environment variable in `.env`.
-    This should wire up with an Adviser in the data hub backend.
+    This value should correspond with an `Advisor.email` value in the Data Hub backend

 ### Running project natively